Thyroid Cancer Molecular Assessment

-The thyroid gland is the endocrine organ most commonly affected by a primary malignancy.
-Thyroid cancers are usually detected as nodules found during physical examinations or as incidental findings during imaging procedures (see the ARUP Consult Thyroid Nodules topic).
+Thyroid cancers are usually detected as nodules found during physical examination or as incidental findings during imaging procedures (refer to the ARUP Consult Thyroid Nodules topic for more information).
 If a malignancy is confirmed or suspected based on cytology, or if cytology is indeterminate, pre- and postoperative histologic examination and testing for molecular markers can be used to confirm the diagnosis, differentiate between thyroid cancer subtypes, inform prognosis, and guide treatment.
-If a familial syndrome is suspected, germline testing may be warranted.
+If a familial syndrome is suspected, germline molecular testing may be warranted.
 Laboratory tests for tumor markers (including thyroid-stimulating hormone [TSH], thyroglobulin [Tg], and thyroglobulin antibody [TgAb]) are also used in thyroid cancer monitoring and surveillance.
-Medullary thyroid cancer (MTC) entails additional testing (see Testing for Medullary Thyroid Cancer).
+Medullary thyroid cancer (MTC) entails additional testing (for more information, refer to the Testing for Medullary Thyroid Cancer section).

 Quick Answers for Clinicians